zhanjack822/UW-Beginner-Python-Help/README.md

     ```console
     cd PATH/TO/DIRECTORY
     ```
+    If your directory path includes spaces, enclose the path with quotation marks.
 Once you have navigated to this directory in your terminal, enter the following command:
     ```console
     git clone https://github.com/zhanjack822/UW-2022-First-Year-Physics-Coding
     ```